 The Town has been proactive in its planning efforts to ensure the community's water future and obtain a continuous, sustainable water supply.
-Castle Rock recently released its 2016 Water Resources Strategic Master Plan (Approved January 2017), and a 2015 Water Efficiency Master Plan (Approved July 2015).
+Castle Rock updated the Water Resources Strategic Master Plan in 2021, and its Water Efficiency Master Plan in 2023.
 Much of the information presented in this plan was obtained from those documents.
 The Water Resources Strategic Master Plan includes strategies for ensuring and diversifying a long-term water supply and optimizing infrastructure performance, both of which relate to long-term drought mitigation.
-The Town's Comprehensive Master Plan (Draft October 2015) also has goals and policies for water supply that include the recovery and reuse of treated wastewater as a key part of the long-term renewable water supply strategy.
+The Town's Comprehensive Master Plan (Dated 2017) also has goals and policies for water supply that include the recovery and reuse of treated wastewater as a key part of the long-term renewable water supply strategy.